Contact Us

 How do we prepare, welcome and support children who are joining New Chapter or moving on to another school?

 We have an induction programme in place for welcoming all new learners to our setting.
 We have very good relationships with our feeder settings and the settings that our pupils move onto; we share information to support pupils’ learning and well-being at transition.
 A transition programme operates between New Chapter Primary School and all receiving secondary schools.
 Arrangements are made based upon the needs of the child, whereby a child may have a 1:1 tour of the new school where they are enabled to take photographs and put these into a passport for them to become familiar with, ahead of them transferring to another school.
 Additional visits can also be facilitated for those who are deemed as requiring such support.
-All such arrangements are discussed with parents/carers to ensure they are fully aware of the additional support being put in place for their child.
+All such arrangements are discussed with parents to ensure they are fully aware of the additional support being put in place for their child.

 Further support is provided as necessary for those additional visits to the new setting, both individually and as part of an enhanced transition programme for identified pupils.
 Meetings are held between the pre-school settings and New Chapter Primary School to ensure we have a full understanding of each and every child’s individual needs.